 Do you have leftover chicken?
 Chop it into a salad or put chunks on a skewer with cheese or veggies.
 Corn or flour tortillas for wraps will mix things up too, or even just a roll-up of meat and cheese, like a party appetizer.
 The different methods of eating will also expand their world, so you don’t even need bread on some days.

 How about some apple slices with cinnamon on them?
-Tasty snack, nutritious, and cinnamon can help hide any browning from the slices being cut hours ago.
+A tasty snack, nutritious, and cinnamon can help hide any browning from the slices being cut hours ago.
 Dipping those apple slices in peanut (cashew, almond, etc.) butter is also a change from the mundane and provides energy throughout the day.

 Healthy Lunch, Healthy Child